mykelismyname/micheal/README.md

 ▪ “Correcting crowdsourced annotations to improve detection of outcome-types in Evidence-Based Medicine.”
 In KDH@IJCAI, pp 1-5.
 2019.
 Micheal et al  [pdf](http://ceur-ws.org/Vol-2429/)

+## Talks and Events
+- Medical Research council (MRC) Clinical training fellowship teaching on AI and its applications in health care (April 8 2022)
+-
+- Monthly talks on Natural Language Processing applications, University of Liverpool, Jan 2019 – May 2022